Surgical Procedures: Surgery and Staging for Nasal Cancer

 - Maxillectomy: Part or all of the hard palate (roof of the mouth) is removed.

 In some cases, a neck dissection may be needed to remove lymph nodes.
-Your provider will talk to you about your specific surgery.
+Your provider will talk to you about the surgery you will have.

 What are the risks of having paranasal sinus or nasal cancer surgery?